 The Office for Dispute Resolution (ODR) is a neutral body that impartially investigates complaints of sexual harassment and/or other sexual misconduct against students, staff, and, with most Schools, faculty.
 ODR investigations are handled by professional investigators working with the involved Schools and units.
 Any member of the Harvard community may reach out to ODR to request information or advice, including assistance in filing a formal complaint or in seeking information resolution after a complaint has been filed.

-ODR operates under the Office of the Provost, working in partnership with the University’s Title IX Office, Title IX Resource Coordinators, and other School or unit leadership.
+ODR operates under the Office of the Provost, working in partnership with the University’s Office for Gender Equity, Title IX Resource Coordinators, and other School or unit leadership.
 ODR staff are also trained to handle sensitive information with appropriate discretion.
 Although not a confidential resource, they protect and respect privacy to the greatest extent possible, sharing information only on a need to know basis.

 William McCants, J.D.